 If you’re trying to determine the most budget-friendly time of year to plan a trip, consider the cheapest and most expensive months for airplane travel.
 The results depend on whether you’re staying stateside or traveling abroad.

 If your destination is somewhere in the U.S., the best and worst travel periods revolve around the school year.
-Once Labor Day hits and kids are back in class, airfare drops, making September the cheapest month to fly.
-When school lets out, prices increase again, with June the most expensive time of year to travel domestically.
+Once Labor Day hits and kids are back in class, airfare drops, making September the best month to fly.
+When school lets out, prices increase again, with June the most expensive time of year for a domestic trip.

 When departing from the U.S., research shows that February is the least expensive month to fly.
 The holidays are over, people have spent a lot of money and vacation time, so demand is lower.
-Not surprisingly, December is reported as the most expensive month to fly, since people are presumably traveling to meet family and friends for the holiday season.
+Not surprisingly, December is reported as the most expensive month to fly since people presumably travel to meet family and friends for the holiday season.

-Getting your flight scheduled using the best days to book and depart is a smart way to save some cash.
+Getting your flight scheduled using the best days to book and depart is a smart way to save money.
 There are also a few other tactics you can use to minimize the cost of flying.

-You should definitely aim to buy your ticket at least 30 days in advance of your trip, which means you should start tracking prices before then.
+You should aim to buy your ticket at least 30 days before your trip, which means you should start tracking prices before then.
 Ideally, begin your ticket search up to three months ahead of time for both domestic and international flights.
-If you’re booking a last minute flight within a few weeks of your departure date, expect to pay quite a bit more.
+If you’re booking a last-minute flight within a few weeks of your departure date, expect to pay quite a bit more.

-Remember to set up an airfare alert for your travel destination.
-This is especially important for flights leading up to a holiday because ticket prices can escalate so quickly.
+Remember to set up an airfare alert for your travel destination to find the lowest fares.
+This is especially important when booking flights that lead up to a holiday because ticket prices can escalate so quickly.

-Also don’t forget to consider different fees associated with flying, since these can vary greatly from airline to airline.
-Even if your ticket price is cheap, your total cost can quickly add up when you include baggage fees and even fees for picking a seat next to your travel companion.
-Look at joining customer loyalty programs or credit card travel rewards programs to help offset some of these costs.
+Also, don’t forget to consider different fees associated with flying since these can vary significantly from airline to airline.
+Even if your ticket price is low, your total cost can quickly add up when you include baggage fees and even fees for picking a seat next to your travel companion.
+Look at joining customer loyalty programs or travel credit card rewards programs to help offset some of these costs.